 After 3 days in the hospital… we were able to bust out of the hospital.
 YES 3 days, after brain surgery!
 He was determined to get out of there and worked so hard to get up, sit in the chair and walk around the hallways.

 He’s had countless doctor’s visits since his surgery.
 And still not fully recovered, recovery could take 2 years or more.
 One of the problems with this tumor is it is fast growing and there were pieces that were on his carotid artery so they weren’t able to get that part out without it being fatal, so he has to have scans every few months to see if there is any change.
-He has his first follow up MRI this week and will see the doctor on Thursday for the results.
-Praying that we get good results.

 I will say, through all of this, he is still my comforter, my protector, & my rock.
 But I also found my strength to be those things for him.